scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 | `env.contract.address`   | `CanonicalAddr` | No         | Yes      |       |
 | `env.contract_code_hash` | `String`        | No         | Yes      |       |
 | `msg`                    | `InitMsg`       | Yes        | Yes      |       |

+Legend:

+- `Trusted = No` means this data is easily forgeable.
+If an attacker wants to take its node off-chain and replay old inputs, they can pass a legitimate user input and false `env.block` input.
+Therefore, this data by itself cannot be trusted in order to reveal secret or change the state of secrets.

 ## State operations from `init`